Defining New Model Classes#

 This decorator also supports setting a model’s

-as well as creating models with
+fit_deriv as well as creating models with

 more than one inputs.
 Note that when creating a model from a function with

-multiple outputs, the keyword argument n_outputs
+multiple outputs, the keyword argument n_outputs must be set to the

 number of outputs of the function.
 It can also be used as a normal factory

-function (for example SumOfGaussians = custom_model(sum_of_gaussians)
+function (for example SumOfGaussians = custom_model(sum_of_gaussians))

 rather than as a decorator.
 See the custom_model